Friday, 11 December 2015

 METHOD :[Green Pea Dum Aloo]

-Add ginger paste and fry for a minute.
+Add the ginger paste and fry for a minute.
 Add the cumin powder, coriander powder, red chilli powder, turmeric powder and salt.
 Stir well for 1/2 a minute.

 Add the green peas & sugar!
 Let cook for 2-3 minutes.